RagingTiger/GaussianSort/README.md

 The next word '\<read_file_path\>' will be the path to the files you want to sort.
-For example, if I wanted to launch the utility and sort on the 'A_bacteria' data in each of the files located in the '/home/gauss/data'
+For example, if I wanted to launch the utility and sort on the '#A_bacteria' data in each of the files located in the '/home/gauss/data'
 directory:

 ```